-As suggested by the picture above of three basic Oxford House Manuals, expanding to meet the need has required organization of chapters, conventions, training sessions, state associations and periodic conventions in order for houses to monitor the performance of each other.
+As suggested by the previous picture of three basic Oxford House Manuals, expanding to meet the need has required organization of chapters, conventions, training sessions, state associations and periodic conventions in order for houses to monitor the performance of each other.
 The charter conditions are simple, but they require everyone's support to help keep the model on track.
 The mutually supportive chapter organization, made up of three to twelve individual Oxford Houses in a geographic area, serve to provide mutual support and quality control.

 Not everyone masters the new behavior necessary to stay away from using alcohol or other addictive drugs at the same pace.
 Some quickly adapt and some take a lifetime.
+The after just three months of existence and rented a second house.
+That spirit of expanding to meet the need has followed the Oxford House model from DC to all states across the country.

-The Oxford House concept is based on easy expansion of a supply of beds - simply rent another house - rather than arbitrarily limiting the time of residency of one individual in order to make room for another.
+Oxford House concept is based on easy expansion of a supply of beds - simply rent another house - rather than arbitrarily limiting the time of residency of one individual in order to make room for another.
 When a particular house is staying full, stable and operating well, renting another house is the better way than imposing a time limit on residency in order to make room for the newcomer.

 The "expanding to meet the need" is something that began 45 years ago in the first Oxford House.
 The beds were full.
 Newcomers to recovery applied and needed a place to live that would support their road to recovery.
-The men in the first Oxford House pooled their resources after just three months of existence and rented a second house.
-That spirit of expanding to meet the need has followed the Oxford House model across Arizona and the 48 other states.
+The men in the first Oxford House pooled their resources

-Once living in an Oxford House, a resident recognizes the need to expand as the number of applications for vacancies almost always exceeds the available vacancies.
+Once living in an Oxford House, a resident is faced with the need to expand as the number of applications for vacancies almost always exceeds the available vacancies.
 Since all the houses are rented - not owned - it becomes relatively easy to expand.
 This is also at the core of why there is no residency time limit.
 Since each house is democratically run by the residents themselves, they quickly become invested in assuring the success of Oxford House development.
-At the right, an Arizona women's house is shown after their weekly house meeting.
-One topic was the need for

-Oxford additional Houses because applications for membership in that house exceeded the available space.
 When a new house is opening, residents from other houses pitch in to help get the new house ready for occupancy.
-All of the Oxford Houses in the state belong to chapters.
-A chapter is a local cluster of Oxford Houses designed to provide mutual assistance among its members. elects chapter officers from among the officers of the individual houses making up a chapter.
-At the left is a Zoom chapter meeting - a necessary adaptation in the Covid-19 era.
+All of the Oxford Houses in the area belong to chapters.
+A chapter is a local cluster of Oxford Houses designed to provide mutual assistance among its members.
+It elects chapter officers from among the officers of the individual houses making up a chapter.

+Above is a picture of a Zoom chapter meeting, which is an adaptation to deal with Covid-19.

 Chapters also organize fun events from picnics to sports and the monthly chapter meeting usually provides a common meal.
 Nothing like good food to attract a crowd!
 The autonomy of individual Oxford Houses coupled with the mutual support they provide each other through chapters helps build the pride that residents feel in being part of the Oxford House family.
-The men pictured at the left are from Oxford House - Tres Palms on a 4-mile hike to the 'Crack' set up by Chapter 1.
-More than a dozen residents participated to enjoy the hike and the water at trails end.
-Already Arizona has four chapters and, as the network of Oxford Houses expands within the state, many more chapters will be formed.
+The picture at the left is a workshop held before the pandemic where all the Oxford House residents in the DC area get together to socialize and learn or relearn the system of operation within each Oxford House from the duties of house officers to the keeping of records to make sure the bills are paid on time and everyone learns how to manage finances while keeping a focus on staying clean and sober.